curl/everything-curl/internals/tests/file-format.md

 the arrival of this data.

-If the data contains `swsclose` anywhere within the start and end tag, and this is an HTTP test, then the connection will be closed by the server after this response is sent.
-If not, the connection will be kept persistent.
+If the data contains `swsclose` anywhere within the start and end tag, and this is an HTTP test, then the connection is closed by the server after this response is sent.
+If not, the connection is kept persistent.

-If the data contains `swsbounce` anywhere within the start and end tag, the HTTP server will detect if this is a second request using the same test and part number and will then increase the part number with one.
+If the data contains `swsbounce` anywhere within the start and end tag, the HTTP server detects if this is a second request using the same test and part number and then increases the part number with one.
 This is useful for auth tests and similar.

-`sendzero=yes` means that the (FTP) server will "send" the data even if the size is zero bytes.
+`sendzero=yes` means that the (FTP) server "sends" the data even if the size is zero bytes.
 Used to verify curl's behavior on zero bytes transfers.

 `base64=yes` means that the data provided in the test-file is a chunk of data encoded with base64.
 It is the only way a test case can contain binary data.
 (This attribute can in fact be used on any section, but it does not make much sense for other sections than "data").

 `hex=yes` means that the data is a sequence of hex pairs.
-It will get decoded and used as "raw" data.
+It gets decoded and used as "raw" data.

 `nonewline=yes` means that the last byte (the trailing newline character) should be cut off from the data before sending or comparing it.

-For FTP file listings, the `<data>` section will be used *only* if you make sure that there has been a CWD done first to a directory named `test-[number]` where `[number]` is the test case number.
+For FTP file listings, the `<data>` section is used *only* if you make sure that there has been a CWD done first to a directory named `test-[number]` where `[number]` is the test case number.
 Otherwise the ftp server can't know from which test file to load the list content.